a2z2k26/bumba-voice/docs/ptt/API_REFERENCE.md

 # PTT API Reference

-Complete API documentation for the CHATTA Push-to-Talk module.
+Complete API documentation for the Bumba Voice Push-to-Talk module.

 ## Table of Contents